 Photo Credit: Wikipedia

 Queer cinema, queer literature, queer theater, queer music, queer dance, queer performance, queer art in all its different forms?
-We’re in!
-Starting tomorrow (Tuesday the 3rd) and until Sunday 8th, you can visit F.A.Q.
-(Festival de Arte Queer), a queer (thank you, Captain Obvious) art festival organized by Casa Brandon, showcasing the works of 50+ current forces and emerging artists of the LGBTQ+ scene.
+Starting tomorrow (Tuesday the 3rd) and until Sunday the 8th, you can visit F.A.Q.
+(Festival de Arte Queer), an art festival organized by Casa Brandon, showcasing the works of 50+ current forces and emerging artists of the LGBTQ+ scene.
 General entry costs $200 but all activities are free of charge.

 Tues 3rd-Sun 8th: 16-23:00 hrs. | $200 | Casa Brandon | Luis María Dragó 236| Villa Crespo